strdco/callfordataspeakers.com/README.md

 The frontend is built on Node.js, hosted as an Azure WebApp behind a Cloudflare CDN.

-I'm an old-school developer, so I don't feel comfortable using lots of scaffolding and libraries.
-This means the code is simpler, but it unfortunately also means it isn't responsively rendered on small screens - because I don't know how to do that.

 ## Mailchimp

 The mailing list is stored in Mailchimp, in a single list ("list").
 There's a "Region"